 Best Fitbit for men iMore 2022

-Men like to exercise a certain way (just as women do), and there may be certain aspects of fitness that men like to track more than others.
+Men like to exercise a certain way (just as women do), and there may be certain aspects of fitness that men want to track more than others.
 With Father's Day coming up, you may be hoping to get your day something special to help him with his fitness goals; a Fitbit can do just that.
 When you pair the Fitbit with the excellent Fitbit app, there's nothing you can't track — exercise, sleep, food intake, you name it Fitbit likely can track it.
 If you're looking for a Fitbit or looking for one to buy your guy, then these are your best choices!

 - Best for joggers: Fitbit Charge 4 Fitness and Activity Tracker